Skip to main content

 Delete snapshot schedule

-You can delete snapshot schedules that are no longer in use.
+You can delete a snapshot schedule that is no longer needed.

-1. Go to KakaoCloud Console > Beyond Compute Service > GPU.
+1. Go to the KakaoCloud Console > Beyond Compute Service > Virtual Machine menu.

-3. Enter the name of the snapshot schedule to delete and click the [Delete] button.
+3. In the Delete snapshot schedule popup, enter the name of the snapshot schedule and click the [Delete] button.

 Restore data using snapshot

-You can restore an instance's data using a volume created from a snapshot.
+You can restore instance data by creating a volume from a snapshot.

 Restore data by creating new instance